 The basic commands required for management access and assigning command privilege levels are listed in this section.
-This switch also includes other options for password checking via the console or a Telnet connection (page 131), user authentication via a remote authentication server (page 217), and host access authentication for specific ports (page 260).
+This switch also includes other options for password checking via the console or a Telnet connection (page 135), user authentication via a remote authentication server (page 223), and host access authentication for specific ports (page 262).

-Table 37: User Access Commands
+Table 38: User Access Commands

-Command Function Mode enable password Sets a password to control access to the Privileged Exec level GC username Establishes a user name-based authentication system at login GC privilege Assigns a privilege level to specified command groups or individual commands GC show privilege Shows the privilege level for the current user, or the privilege level for commands modified by the privilege command PE enable password After initially logging onto the system, you should set the Privileged Exec password.
+After initially logging onto the system, you should set the Privileged Exec password.
 Remember to record it in a safe place.
 This command controls access to the Privileged Exec level from the Normal Exec level.
 Use the no form to reset the default password.